quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part09_4.1.2_A_generat.md

 Each neuron in a CNN layer is connected only to a small region of the input, which reduces the number of parameters and makes the network more efficient compared to fully connected layers.

 The local connectivity helps in capturing detailed features at various scales.
-For example, a Conv2D layer with kernel size \( h \times w \) will process each patch of the image of size \( h \times w \).
+For example, a Conv2D layer with kernel size $h \times w $ will process each patch of the image of size$h \times w$.

 This approach is particularly useful for tasks like generating high-resolution color images where spatial resolution and detail are crucial.